underscoreio/essential-slick/src/pages/0-preface.md

   (we recommend [Essential Scala][link-essential-scala] or an equivalent book);

 * experience with relational databases
-  (familiarity with concepts such as rows, columns, joins, indexes, SQL); and
+  (familiarity with concepts such as rows, columns, joins, indexes, SQL);

-* an installed JDK 8 or later, along with a programmer's text editor or IDE.
+* an installed JDK 8 or later, along with a programmer's text editor or IDE; and

+* the [sbt][link-sbt] build tool.

 The material presented focuses on Slick version 3.3.
 Examples use [H2][link-h2-home] as the relational database.